SMH17/TensorBoxPy3/README.md

     $ python3 combine_frames.py -ext jpg -o output.mp4

-In this example is used Overfeat Rezoom with 20000 iterations and the date of training completion is 17/05/2017 17.10, the names of folders and save.ckpt are generated consequently.
+In this example is used Inception Rezoom with 20000 iterations and the date of training completion is 17/05/2017 17.10, the names of folders and save.ckpt are generated consequently.

 ## Tensorboard